ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch26.md

 A *prediction interval*, however, is concerned with estimating not the height of the population but the height of an individual person.
-For example, given a weight of 185 pounds, a given personâ€™s prediction interval may fall between 5 feet 8 inches and 6 feet.
+For example, given a weight of 185 pounds, a given person's prediction interval may fall between 5 feet 8 inches and 6 feet.

 In a machine learning model context, we can use confidence intervals to